SiriusBYT/Flashcord/README.md

+# ⚠️ The entire Sirio Network is down and Flashcord is currently innaccessible.
+Please download the Flashcord CSS files instead until the issue is resolved.

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.